wp-plugins/movies/readme.txt

 2. You can customize the look of your player and playlist by adding a video.css file in your theme's directory

 == Upgrade Notice ==

+* Update to get the latest bug fixes from ongoing development.
+0.2 fixes bugs related to dynamic rendering of Video in Firfox.